-On Wednesday, the 10th of Elul (September 10, 2008), the largest and most ambitious scientific experiment ever to be conducted by humans, also mentioned in our last month's newsletter, began at the CERN laboratory in Switzerland.
-The purpose of the project is to reconstruct what scientists believe happened in the first billionth of a second after the "the Big Bang" – the scientific theory about the creation of the world.
-There are 40 Israeli scientists on the research team.
+On Wednesday, the 10th of Elul (September 10, 2008), the largest and most ambitious scientific experiment ever conducted by humans began at the CERN laboratory in Switzerland.
+The purpose of the project was to reconstruct what scientists believe happened in the first billionth of a second after the "the Big Bang" – the scientific theory about the creation of the world.
+There were 40 Israeli scientists on the research team.
 In an interview with one of the major Israeli newspapers, one of them, Professor Eilam Gross of the Weizmann Institute of Science, described the "Big Bang" theory in terms amazingly consistent with the story of the Creation in the Torah and Kabbalah literature.
 The following is an excerpt from what he said:

 The Big Bang is the physics theory according to which the universe originated at a single point.
 The Big Bang refers to an event that occurred at the very point that the universe was created.
 At that moment, the physical dimensions of time, space and size that we know today were also created.
 In time, the universe began to spread out.
 A millionth of a second after the great explosion, the light of the ancient fireball was entrapped in a special state called quark-gluon plasma.
 Since then the universe has been cooling and spreading at a great speed.

 Professor Giora Mikenberg of the Weizmann Institute, head of the Israeli team on the project, who has been working on it for 20 years, further explains the concept: